Frequently Asked Questions

 How will I be contacted if there is an emergency?

 You will be contacted immediately should there be any emergency involving your child or if your child becomes ill during camp.
 For this reason, it is important that we have all your emergency contact information at the start of the camp.
+Notifications include calls, automated text messages to a designated number you choose, and emails.

 -